 - Used Wireshark to monitor and resolve issues like packet drops and security protocols.

-- Ask a friend who doesn’t have any background knowledge of your work to read your descriptions.
+Ask a friend who doesn’t have any background knowledge of your work to read your descriptions.
 See if they can understand the descriptions in one read.
-If they have doubts about your work, keep simplifying your sentences till they are able to get a clear picture and can easily consume it in one go.
+If they have doubts about your work, keep simplifying your sentences till they are able to get a clear picture of your work when they read it in one go.

-Along with technical skills, hiring managers are searching for some qualities that stand out as soft skills required to fit in the company.
+Along with technical skills, hiring managers are looking for some qualities in you that stand out and highlight your soft skills.

 Do not ever rate your own skills.

 Before you hurriedly hit that send button, take a moment to verify all the information and ensure that it is flawless before sharing it.

 Use all the tips mentioned in the Complete Resume Guide to Perfect Your Resume [Free Resource]